-There’s no doubt that Charlottetown is extremely photogenic - it’s colourful red brick backdrops, flower-lined streets, grassy expanses and endless water views are the stuff of swoon-worthy Instagram posts.
-And yet there’s something just as intriguing about the lesser-seen sides of Charlottetown - unique perspectives of the city captured by the curious observer or artistic eye that reveal the city’s complex character and appeal.
-These are some of our favourite shots:
+There’s no doubt that Charlottetown is extremely photogenic – it’s colourful red brick backdrops, flower-lined streets, grassy expanses and endless water views are the stuff of swoon-worthy Instagram posts.
+And yet there’s something just as intriguing about the lesser-seen sides of Charlottetown – unique perspectives of the city captured by the curious observer or artistic eye that reveal the city’s complex character and appeal.
+Here are some of our favourites.

 St. Dunstan’s Basilica, located on charming Great George St., is a stunning example of Gothic architecture in the heart of historic Charlottetown and deservedly the subject of many a photo.
 While shots of its exterior and the nave are quite common, it’s the ornate details of the church, such as its inspired ceiling, that really speak to the amount of love and labour put into the church’s construction over a hundred years ago.